cozy/request-json/README.md

 ## Install

-Add it to your package json or run:
+Add it to your package.json file or run in your project folder:

     npm install request-json